taygungdmr/SWE-573/README.md

-# SWE573Fall16_TaygunGokdemir
-Repository for the "Health Watch" project
+#Repository for the "Health Watch" project

 The analysis document (requirements, mock-up screns etc.) can be found in the link below: